 Collection: Twig samples should be collected during the dormant season (November-April) when the buds are mature.
 Twig samples must be at least 6 inches long and exhibit buds.
-Leaves must be removed and side branches must be trimmed to less than 1 inch in length.
-All collection must be done by the exhibitor.
+Leaves must be removed, and side branches must be trimmed to less than 1 inch in length.
+All collection must be done by the 4-H member.